tzcnsrkn/AZ-204-doc-only/AZ-204-Summarized.md

 A successful feature management system requires:

 - An application using feature flags.
-- A separate repository storing feature flags and their states.
+- A separate centralized, external storage service (or `Azure App Configuration` service) that holds all your feature flags and their current states (e.g., on, off, or specific targeting rules).

 ### Using Feature Flags in Code